Seahawks DE Aldon Smith turns himself in on battery charge and is released on bond

 According to authorities, at around 7:30 p.m.
 Saturday, deputies responded to a call for medical assistance.
 When they arrived, the statement says, “they came into contact with a male victim who said he was assaulted by an acquaintance of his” earlier while standing outside a business in Chalmette.

+A press release from St. Bernard Parish District Attorney Perry Niscoia stated that the victim suffered “severe injuries.”

 The statement said further that during the course of the investigation detectives with the Criminal Investigations Bureau identified the suspect as Smith.

-ESPN reported that Smith “allegedly choked a victim unconscious” during the confrontation that began inside a coffee house.
-According to WDSU-TV, the incident was captured on camera, and the television station quoted Sheriff James Pohlmann as saying Smith caused “severe injuries.”
+An incident report obtained Wednesday afternoon by WWL-TV in New Orleans said the man alleged to have been assaulted by Smith told police that Smith choked him unconscious during a dispute surrounding the man’s marriage to a relative of Smith’s.

+The station reported that the report said the responding deputy said he noticed abrasions to the face of the victim and ligature marks on the left and right sides of his neck.

 In a statement Monday afternoon, the Seahawks said they were looking into the matter.
 “We are aware of the reports regarding Aldon Smith,” the statement read.
 “Aldon notified us and we are gathering more information.
 We have no further comment at this time.”

 Smith signed a one-year deal for the veteran minimum worth a total of $1.275 million with a $990,000 base salary for 2021.
 The deal includes a dead cap hit of $137,500.